 Looking for a fun weekend getaway?
 How about 3 days in Boston?
-With its wide variety of museums, restaurants, hotels, shops and beautiful sights, you’ll have plenty to write home about. 😉 By the end of this Boston guide, all that’ll be left for you to do is pack your bags and head out the door.
+In this Boston guide, we cover the city’s wide variety of museums, restaurants, hotels, shops and beautiful sights.
+You’ll have plenty to write home about. 😉 All that’ll be left for you to do is pack your bags and head out the door.
 Let’s go!

 In this blog, I share…

 [Originally posted May 2022, Last updated August 2022]

 What is there to do in Boston?
 Quite a lot!
 But, since the city is so big, I’ve given you a Boston guide that covers the city’s highlights which gives you a little taste of everything the city is famous for.